 - Advanced course sell is: Sign up and you’ll get your career and money sorted out.

 - Cathy is a Terminator.
 Strong, presenting for 13-hour days, 3 days in a row.

-Compared to Tony Robbins, a lot of the Forum was boring.
+Compared to Tony Robbins, a lot of my Landmark Forum review is that it was just plain boring.
 I found myself falling asleep or losing attention, wishing for one of the Tony Robbins trademark state-pump activities.
 I was late every day coming back from breaks and didn’t feel an urgency to attend every single minute.
 I skipped the last night, the Tuesday night finale, because I’ve been to that part before (years ago, from a friend who did Landmark).